logicalclocks/logicalclocks.github.io/docs/setup_installation/azure/upgrade_2.4.md

 ## Step 2: Add backup permissions to your role connected to managed.hopsworks.ai

-We require extra permission to be added to the role you used to connect to [managed.hopsworks.ai](https://managed.hopsworks.ai), the one that you have created in [Getting started Step 1.2](../getting_started/#step-12-creating-a-custom-role-for-hopsworksai).
+We require extra permission to be added to the role you used to connect to [managed.hopsworks.ai](https://managed.hopsworks.ai), the one that you have created when [connecting your Azure account](../getting_started/#step-11-connect-your-azure-account).
 These permissions are required to create a snapshot of your cluster before proceeding with the upgrade.

 ```json
 "actions": [